Getting Started with ACK RDS Controller

 eksctl create cluster -f ack-cluster.yaml

-Once the cluster is created, install the ACK Controller for RDS
+Once the cluster is created, install the ACK Controller for RDS using Helm chart.
+ACK Controller for RDS helm charts are stored in the public ECR repository.

 Note: Check the latest version of the helm chart here